 Sukuk does not represent a debt obligation.
 Upon its issuance, the issuer sells certificates to investors.
-Then, the issuer will use the proceeds from the certificates to purchase the asset, and investors receive partial ownership of the asset.
-The investors are also entitled to the profits generated by the asset.
+Then, the issuer uses the proceeds from the certificates to purchase the asset, and investors receive partial ownership of the asset.
+The investors are also entitled to part of the profits generated by the asset.

 Sukuk vs. Bonds

-Sukuk is an alternative to the conventional bonds.
+Sukuk is an alternative to conventional bonds.
 Islamic and conventional bonds share the following characteristics:

-- Investors receive a stream of payments: Conventional bonds provide investors with interest payments, while sukuk allow investors to receive profit generated by the underlying asset.
+- Investors receive a stream of payments: Conventional bonds provide investors with interest payments, while Sukuk allows investors to receive profit generated by the underlying asset.

 - Less risky investments than equity: Sukuk and bonds are considered less risky investments relative to equities.

-- Initially sold by the issuers: Sukuk and bonds are initially sold by the issuers to the investors.
+- Initially sold by the issuers: Both are initially sold by the issuers to the investors.
 Afterward, both securities are traded over the counter.